Leadership > James Dolan

 Cablevision Systems Corporation

 Under Mr. Dolan's direction, Cablevision is one of the nation's largest operators of cable telecommunications systems, developing and delivering the benefits of broadband and digital communications to millions of residential and business customers across the New York tri-state area.
-The company's popular Optimum-branded telecommunications products include digital television, digital voice and high-speed Internet services.
-In the New York metropolitan area, Cablevision's telecommunications properties also consist of Optimum WiFi, the nation's largest regional wireless Internet network, and Lightpath, a leading provider of integrated business communications solutions that meets the needs of larger companies.
+The Company's popular Optimum-branded telecommunications products include digital cable television, high-speed Internet and digital voice services, as well as Optimum WiFi, the nation's most robust wireless Internet network.
+Cablevision's Lightpath subsidiary is a leading provider of integrated business communications solutions that meets the needs of larger companies.

 Mr. Dolan also oversees Cablevision's award-winning local media and programming properties.
 Consisting of seven local news channels and five traffic and weather channels, Cablevision's News 12 Networks was launched in 1986 as the country's first 24-hour, hyper-local news service, and today it is the nation's largest and most watched regional news network.
 Cablevision's Newsday Media Group delivers local content and valuable information through Long Island's leading daily newspaper, Newsday, as well as the popular New York City daily, amNewYork.